-Transmission Lubrication
+Transmission Lubrication - Models with Dipstick

-The transmission dipstick is located on the right side of the machine.
+For most models, transmission dipstick is located on the right side of the machine.
+On the Sportsman, the dipstick is located near the rear brake disc.

 The transmission lubricant level should be checked monthly or 1000 miles (1600 km), whichever comes first.
 Transmission oil should be changed annually.
 With the ATV on a level surface, remove fill plug dipstick and check the lubricant level.
 Lubricant should be kept at the full mark on the dipstick.
 The correct transmission lubricant to use is Polaris Premium Synthetic Gearcase Lubricant (PN 2871478).